 6x Beginner's tips for the Lichtjesroute

 Like every year, 18 September marks the start of the Lichtjesroute.
-For 3 weeks, Eindhoven is beautifully lit up at night, by ornaments on a 22-kilometre route.
+For three weeks, Eindhoven is beautifully lit up at night, by ornaments on a 22-kilometer route.
 Is this your first time?
 Let’s get you started with some beginner’s tips!

 A little bit of history